samelliott89/BasicGPT/README.md

 A from-scratch GPT implementation for learning.
 Built alongside Cursor.
-NOT a `build me a GPT, no mistakes` codebase, more of piece by piece `lets add a class called datasetprep to share and prepare each invidual dataset` Supports single and multi-GPU training via Hugging Face Accelerate.
+NOT a `build me a GPT, no mistakes` codebase, more of piece by piece `lets add a class called datasetprep to share and prepare each invidual dataset`.
+Supports single and multi-GPU training via Hugging Face Accelerate.

 ## Quick Start